NCAA Football: Bethune Cookman at Central Florida (USATSI)

 When the 2014 Graduation Success Rates were released by the NCAA, UCF's 90 percent as the 10th highest among all FBS schools, third among public institutions and first in the state of Florida and in the conference.
 It was the eighth consecutive year the football program improved its GSR, and it was a program-best score.

 During that 2013 campaign while UCF was busy working toward the eventual AAC championship and Tostitos Fiesta Bowl title, it also was opening eyes in the classroom besides its impressive team GPA.
 The Knights checked in with a program-high APR of 994 for 2012-13, only six points shy of a perfect score and tied for fifth in the country.
-It also marked eight consecutive years that UCF was ahead of the national average.
-UCF's multi-year APR rate jumped from 975 to 978, placing the Knights 15th overall among all FBS schools and 27 points higher than the average.
+In the spring of 2015, UCF's multi-year APR rate was announced at 977, placing the Knights 18th overall among all FBS schools, first in the state and 22 points higher than the average.

 UCF became the first football program in C-USA history to have a team GPA of at least 3.0.
 The Knights also tied for third in the country for having the most players who already had their degrees (11).
 At the end of the spring, UCF posted its highest average GPA for two consecutive terms under O'Leary.